weaviate/weaviate-io/developers/contributor-guide/current/weaviate-core/parsing-cross-refs.md

 However, cross-references aren't predictable.
 They could point to an item in another shard or even to an item of another index (because they are a different user-facing `Class`).
-When running in multi-node mode (horizontal replication) (Note: not present yet at the time of writing this article) the shards could be distributed on any node in the cluster.
+When running in multi-node mode (horizontal replication) the shards could be distributed on any node in the cluster.

 Furthermore it is more efficient (see cached resolver) to resolve references for a list of objects as opposed to a single object.
 At shard-level we do not